 Start Virtual Tour

 It's got a new layout, a new look, new equipment and a new way of doing things—all to make the experience as good as it can be for you, the patient.
-It's the newly designed emergency department (ED) at Baylor Medical Center at Garland, and it's been drawing raves from patients, nurses and physicians.
-In June, Baylor Garland completed the two-year redesign and expansion of its ED to design a new patient-centered experience and effectively streamline operations.
+It's the newly designed emergency department (ED) at Baylor Scott & White Medical Center- Garland, and it's been drawing raves from patients, nurses and physicians.
+In June, Baylor Scott & White- Garland completed the two-year redesign and expansion of its ED to design a new patient-centered experience and effectively streamline operations.

 New Form, Better Function